Case Studies

 People, Places, Presence

-Rapier Systems has recently activated presence analytics for Inverness city centre, which enables the council to gain an even deeper understanding of their visitors.
+Rapier Systems has recently activated presence analytics for Inverness city center, which enables the council to gain an even deeper understanding of their visitors.
 With presence reports, the council can identify exactly how long people stay for on average, the split between repeat and new visitors and the most popular time of day for people to visit.
-This information is extremely useful for the council, especially when events are being hosted at the city.
+This information is extremely useful for the council, especially when events are being hosted in the city.
 The team will be able to easily measure how successful an event was by seeing if there was an increase in the number of visitors at a certain time and an increase in dwell.
 They can also cross reference this information with local businesses to see if it increased sales and visitor numbers.

-The Highland Council has been impressed with the solution delivered by Rapier Systems, Ruckus and Purple and have recently agreed to roll out Phase 2 of its city centre WiFi Project after a very impressive pilot.
+The Highland Council has been impressed with the solution delivered by Rapier Systems, Ruckus and Purple and have recently agreed to roll out Phase 2 of its city center WiFi Project after a very impressive pilot.
 Phase 3 aims to take the project model out to towns throughout the highlands using the existing model created from the pilot and main roll out.
 This project is seen as an important part of the digital upscaling of the Highlands Region.